 You can also donate blood and ask friends and family members to do the same.
 Call the Blood Donor Room at 212-639-7643 for more information or to make an appointmentBack to top

 MSK Support Services

 The patient representatives at MSK are here to make sure your rights are respected and your concerns are addressed.
-They can speak on your behalf, represent your interests, and answer any questions you have about hospital policies and procedures.
-The patient representatives are available anytime, but are most helpful while a situation is occurring, instead of after the fact.
+We can speak on your behalf, represent your interests, and answer any questions you have about hospital policies and procedures.
+We’re available anytime, but are most helpful while a situation is occurring, instead of after the fact.

 Our social workers provide emotional support and guidance to patients and their families and friends.
 Some of our services include ongoing programs for patients who are in treatment and their caregivers and in-person and online support groups.
 We can also help with practical issues such as transportation problems and financial concerns.